-Abstract: The Conservative Power Theory (CPT) is a time-domain theory applicable to any periodic signal in a single - or poly-phase system with or without a neutral conductor which allows the decomposition of the load distorted currents in components with physical meaning.
+Abstract: The Conservative Power Theory (CPT) is a time-domain theory applicable to any periodic signal in a single- or poly-phase system with or without a neutral conductor which allows the decomposition of the load distorted currents in components with physical meaning.
 In this paper, this theory is used to substantiate the control of a three-phase shunt active power filter.
 After the presentation of the CPT specific concepts and definitions, their application for the generation of the reference compensating current in order to achieve the total and partial compensation are taken into account.
-Based on the conceived Matlab-Simulink model of the entire active filtering system, the simulation results prove the proper operation of the system and good performance.
+Based on the conceived Matlab-Simulink model of the entire active filtering system, the simulation results prove the proper operation of the CPT in the control of the SAPF is approached by modeling in the Matlab-Simulink environment.
+The simulation results are presented in Section 4.
+Finally, some conclusions are drawn.
 Keywords: Active power filter, Conservative Power Theory, Current decomposition, Void current